alejandrolegra/alejandrolegra/README.md

 * Recently graduated as a High-Level Technical Degree in Cross Platform Application Development
 * Working as a Freelance Developer
-* 2 year experience working in a real project for TMB for the company app with .NET MAUI
+* 2 years experience working in a real project for TMB for the company app with .NET MAUI

 ## Skills